FOCUS-U.S. Task Force to consider routine kidney disease screening

 "Most of kidney and cardiovascular disease is silent ... until something happens and then it is catastrophic," said Dr. Anjay Rastogi, director of the University of California Los Angeles kidney health program.

-USPSTF recommendations typically trigger insurance coverage for diagnostic testing.
+USPSTF recommendations often trigger insurance coverage for testing.
 Once the panel prioritizes an update of its screening recommendation, it would create a draft plan and post it for public comment.
 The full process could take as long as three years.

 People with conditions such as hypertension and diabetes are at high risk of kidney disease, and several medical societies already recommend screening them for CKD.
 Diabetes is the leading cause of kidney failure, accounting for about 40% of new cases, the Kidney Foundation estimates.